 In many cases statutory codes of practice.
 For example, from ACAS, the Information Commissioner (ICO) and the Equality and Human Rights Commission (EHRC) will need to be embedded into the investigative process.
 Additionally; investigations may trigger escalation to external scrutiny bodies such as the Care Quality Commission (CQC), Charity Commission, OFSTED, Solicitors Regulatory Authority and several more including law enforcement agencies.

-This one-day course is for HR professionals and senior managers who may be tasked with carrying out investigations at work.
+This one-day course is for HR professionals and senior managers who may be tasked with carrying out workplace investigations.

 Technical Knowledge